Hayden Kho

-Hayden Dela Santa Kho Jr. (born May 20, 1980) is a Filipino aesthetic medicine doctor, media personality, and entrepreneur.
+Hayden dela Santa Kho Jr. (born May 20, 1980) is a Filipino aesthetic dermatologist, media personality, and entrepreneur.
+He is the chairman of the board and medical innovation advisor of Belo Medical Group.

 Early life and education

-Hayden Dela Santa Kho Jr. was born on May 20, 1980 in the Philippines to parents Hayden Kho Sr., a Chinese doctor, and Irene Dela Santa, a Spanish-Filipina businesswoman.
+Hayden dela Santa Kho Jr. was born on May 20, 1980 in the Philippines to parents Hayden Kho Sr., a Chinese doctor, and Irene dela Santa, a Spanish-Filipina businesswoman.

 He spent his early years at Grace Christian High School (now Grace Christian College) in Quezon City.
 Kho studied at the University of Santo Tomas, earning a bachelor's degree in medical technology in 2001 and a medical degree in 2005.
 He completed his internship at the Makati Medical Center, where he also served as president of the interns' association.
 He received his medical license in 2007.

 Modeling and Television career

 Kho began his modeling career at 16, appearing in runway shows locally and internationally, including in the United States, Singapore, South Korea, and Japan.
 In 2007, he began his career on television in the Philippines as an actor, appearing on Celebrity Duets, and taking on supporting roles for GMA Network.

 Kho was the focus of public controversy in 2009, involving his alleged participation in a sex scandal that garnered widespread national attention.
 As a result, criminal and civil cases were filed against him by Filipina actress Katrina Halili, with whom he had partnered on Celebrity Duets.
 He ultimately faced the Senate for a public trial.
 As a result of the case, he was stripped of his medical license in 2011 but it was ultimately reinstated in 2014.